 Peppermint is a cooling herb that can really help you beat the heat – especially when paired with watermelon.
 This herb has a familiar taste that needs no description, but you may not be as familiar with peppermint’s distant relative, bee balm.
 Most often described as somewhat sweet, with hints of oregano and bergamot citrus, this herb has a unique flavor all its own.

 As a matter of fact, bee balm comes in two varieties.
-Monarda didyma has a red flower, while M. fistulosa has lavender colored blooms.
+Monarda didyma has a red, pink, or salmon flower, while M. fistulosa has lavender colored blooms.
 There are many garden cultivars that exist as well, with blooms of every shade of red, lavender, and pink.
 Although the two original species should be sought if you want the most potent herbal preparations, for this recipe it is fine to use any cultivar of either species with a pleasing aroma.

 Bee Balm and Melon Infused Water Recipe